Skip to main content

 Signature validation

-The configuration above contains the two highlighted sections, allOf and anyOf:
+The previous configuration contains the two sections, allOf and anyOf:

-• allOf: The policy is trusted only if all signature requirements here are valid.
+• allOf: You trust the policy only if all signature requirements are valid.

-• anyOf: The policy is trusted if the minimumMatches criterion is met.
-Above, the minimumMatches field is 2.
-So, at least two of the signature requirements must be met.
+In the example, the minimumMatches field is 2.
+So, you need to meet at least two of the signature requirements.
 The default value for minimumMatches field is 1.

-All the signatures requirements from allOf and the minimum number from anyOf must be met.
+For signature validation, you need to meet all the signature's requirements from allOf and the minimum number from anyOf.

 Public key validation

-To check a policy is signed with the correct public key, you specify the key data and the owner of the key.
-In this example, kind is set to pubKey and the key has the public key.
+To check a policy has the correct public key signature, you specify the key data and the owner of the key.
+In this example, you set kind to pubKey and the key has the public key.
 The owner field is optional, but can be useful to clarify who owns the key.

 - kind: pubKey